 The Verge: "For me, the most important change has been the fleshed-out story campaign.
 One of the best parts of No Man’s Sky is its openness — you can go basically wherever you want, provided you have the resources — but this can also lead to a sense of aimlessness. [...]
 No Man’s Sky’s new story is much more direct.
 As soon as you start playing, you’ll be alerted to an incoming transmission from a fellow traveler lost somewhere in the vast reaches of the universe.
 Slowly, the two of you manage to beam messages back and forth, with the eventual goal of finding out just who and where they are."

-Writer for Salix Games, worked on an unannounced narrative adventure game set in Victorian London.
+Writer for Salix Games, worked on Du Lac and Fey: Dance of Death, an adventure game set in Victorian London.

 February 2017 to July 2017 | TBA